 What Do I Do First?

-To access the course syllabus for the spring term, click here.
+To access the course syllabus for the fall term, click here.

 To access the course syllabus for the summer (Session II) term, click here.

 Myers, David.
 (2012) Psychology (Ninth Edition or Tenth Edition).
 ISBN-13: 978-1-4292-1597-8 Available in either an ebook OR a traditional textbook version, whichever you prefer.
 (Please note: Do not purchase the "Modules" version, as it is a completely different text).